iamchrishodges/rsa-encryption-api/README.md

 In this project, APIs create new key sets upon initialization whenever a config.cfg file does not exist.
 Since the encrypted messages persist, the keys for these APIs must stay the same if older messages are to be archived or a mechanism must be created for a key history.

 Additionally, this project assumes that two applications have access to a unified database that would provide them with the public and private keys of similar applications.
 Private keys are password-protected and never stored in a unified location but, with the current implementation, there's no way to update this password for padded security.
-As an extension to this project, the paradigm could be resculpted where Users within a single applicaiton have access to this singular database and the users can utilize RSA to send messages to each other instead of entire applications.
+As an extension to this project, the paradigm could be re-sculpted where Users within a single application have access to this singular database and the users can utilize RSA to send messages to each other instead of entire applications.